MFernstrom/nom/README.md

 ### Deploying to Heroku
 Heroku deployment is simple.
-Just create a new app in your Heroku account, make sure you have Heroku CLI set up and have logged into it, edit the nomolicious.ini file by adding a [Heroku] section like so:
+Just create a new app in your Heroku account, make sure you have Heroku CLI set up and have logged into it, then add a [Heroku] section to the nomolicious.ini file in the project directory:

 ```
 [Heroku]